gamedev4995/Challenge-5/README.md

 <img width="550" alt="Screenshot 2024-10-12 214500" src="https://github.com/user-attachments/assets/516e10de-fb6d-4917-b6b0-9f3d285c7dd8">

-Back in our PlayerMove script, we added the following variable:
+Back in our movement script "PlayerMove", we added a new public variable called 'jumpForce'.

 <img width="600" alt="Screenshot 2024-10-12 220509" src="https://github.com/user-attachments/assets/9978e12f-f7a7-469f-b31b-762737fecdb4">

-_Note:_ Value can be changed for preference
+___Note:___ Value can be changed for preference.

 Lastly, we added the following OnJump function, based on the Jump action we added, to allow the player to jump: